Animated mapping: Visual variables

 With the growth of animated mapping came the development of guidelines for creating animated maps.
 Visual variables such as spacing, lightness, and shape used for static maps apply.
 However, in 1991, David DiBiase and colleagues developed visual variables unique to animated maps: duration, rate of change, and order.
 Duration is the unit of time a frame or scene is displayed, affecting the smoothness of the animation.
 The shorter a frame is displayed, the smoother the animation will appear.
 Smoothness of animation is also a function of the rate of change.
 Order refers to the time sequence in which animation is played out, usually presented in chronological sequence.
 Alan MacEachren extended these visual variables in 1995 to include display date (time at which change is initiated), frequency (number of times identifiable forms are displayed), and synchronization (correspondence of 2 or more time series).

 Types

 Animated maps can emphasize the existence of an occurrence at a location, emphasize an attribute of an occurrence, or represent a change in the position or attributes of an occurrence.
 For instance, a flashing symbol may be used to draw the map-reader's attention to a particular occurrence at one location or multiple locations across the map.
 Maps on the weather channel use animation to emphasize the current and predicted paths of hurricanes.

 The use of the Internet has allowed animated maps to become interactive.
+By seamlessly combining multiple projector images into a complete image.
 The user can witness representations of changes over time, while manipulating the direction of view, the pace or the parameters of the map displayed.

 Animation on maps can be mainly divided into two types: temporal and non-temporal.